stephadeline/60-days-songs/src/data/README.md

 *CAT data*
 1. Filter the indicators column to the indicators we have listed.
 2. Filter to just the historic data (we are not visualizing projections here)
-3. Grouping by country and year, then pivoting so that the indicators are in the columns.
+3. Grouping by country and year, then pivoting so that the indicators are in the column names.
 4. Since this dataset uses Alpha2 codes, we derive and create a new column with the alpha3 code and the country name, and we rename the `country` column to `alpha2`.
 5. Then we filter to the country list we created.